odedia/examples/metrics/README.md

    ]
    ```

 3. Get measurements from Nile (refer to code [src/getMetrics.ts](src/getMetrics.ts) which shows two different queries).
-You should get one measurement for when the instance was created (`nile.system.DB.instance.created`), and one that is what you sent in the previous step (`myMetric`).
+You should get one measurement for when the instance was created (`nile.system.DB.instance.created`), and one that is what you sent in the previous step (`custom.DB.instance.myMetric`).

    ```
    yarn get-metric